Over the past few years, we have been designing a Curriculum at Northwood that excites, motivates and catalyses the learning of our children.

 Our Curriculum is…

-We recently achieved the Centre of Excellence for Financial Education award and you can read more about this on our website.
+We recently achieved the Centre of Excellence for Financial Education award and you can read more about this here.

 Any parent/carer would want to send their child to a school that offers a Curriculum that is relevant, engaging and prepares their child for a successful and prosperous future.
 We believe we offer such a Curriculum!